cygnusxi/CurecoinSource/README.md

     > 3. **make -f makefile.unix**
     > 4. **sudo make install** &nbsp; &nbsp; {Alternatively, don't run that command, and just place the binary wherever you want}

-    ### NOTES:
-    - On new versions of Linux such as Ubuntu 18.04 or Debain 9, additionally install: "sudo apt-get install libssl1.0-dev"
-    - On older Linux versions, like Ubuntu 14.04, use: libdb4.8 or libdb5.1.
-Newer Ubuntu 16.04, use: libdb5.3++-dev.

 ### Linux Example: Typical CureCoin GUI Wallet Install Steps on Mint 19:
 ```
 sudo apt install git
 sudo apt-get install qt5-default qt5-qmake qtbase5-dev-tools qttools5-dev-tools libboost-dev libboost-system-dev libboost-filesystem-dev libboost-program-options-dev libboost-thread-dev libssl-dev libminiupnpc-dev libdb5.3++-dev dh-make build-essential

-sudo apt-get update
-sudo apt-get upgrade
-sudo apt-get install libssl1.0-dev
-[Reboot]  -NOTE: 'libssl1.0-dev' needs to be installed *after* installing the other dependencies at the beginning.
-If the dependencies at the beginning fail, then make sure you have updates enabled and the PC is fully updated.

 mkdir curecoin
 cd curecoin